eclipse-qrisp/Qrisp/documentation/source/reference/Jasp/index.rst

 A more promising approach is the `QIR specification <https://www.qir-alliance.org/>`_ which integrates quantum related data-types into the widely used `LLVM IR <https://en.wikipedia.org/wiki/LLVM>`_.
 Compiling QIR not only has the advantage of incorporating a wide ecosystem of classically established code but also leveraging highly optimized compilation libraries.

-With jasp, we therefore aim to tackle both problems - compilation speed and lack of real-time computations - by targeting the established LLVM toolchain.
+With Jasp, we therefore aim to tackle both problems - compilation speed and lack of real-time computations - by targeting the established LLVM toolchain.

-Ideally we want you to keep all your Qrisp code the same and simply enable the jasp feature.
+Ideally we want you to keep all your Qrisp code the same and simply enable the Jasp feature.
 So if you simply want to speed up your code, you can stop reading here.
 Otherwise get ready for more background knowledge (yay)!

 What is Jax?
 ^^^^^^^^^^^^

-To understand how to fully leverage the jasp module, you need a basic understanding of `Jax <https://jax.readthedocs.io/en/latest/notebooks/Common_Gotchas_in_JAX.html>`_.
+To understand how to fully leverage the Jasp module, you need a basic understanding of `Jax <https://jax.readthedocs.io/en/latest/notebooks/Common_Gotchas_in_JAX.html>`_.
 Jax is a framework developed by Google, which aims to address a similar set of problems as described above but in the context of machine learning.
 Essentially Jax makes Python code for ML applications run faster, by leveraging a mechanism called tracing.
 Tracing means that instead of executing a Python function with actual values, Jax sends so called Tracers through the function, which keep a "record" of what would have happened to the values.
 This record is a mini functional programming language called `Jaxpr <https://jax.readthedocs.io/en/latest/_tutorials/jaxpr.html>`_.
 Creating a Jaxprs can be achieved by calling the ``make_jaxpr`` function.

 ::